WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 * {{external-dependencies}}{:format="title"}

-### CDNs {#cdns}
+### Content Distributors {#content-distributors}

-CDNs want to re-publish other origins' content so readers can access it more quickly or more privately.
-Currently, to attribute that content to the original origin, they need the full ability to publish arbitrary content under that origin's name.
+Content distributors want to re-publish other origins' content so readers can access it more quickly or more privately.
+Currently, to attribute that content to the original origin, they need to be full CDNs with the ability to publish arbitrary content under that origin's name.
 There should be a way to let them attribute only the exact content that the original origin published.

-Web Packages would allow CDNs to publish content as another site as long as the user visited a URL explicitly mentioning the CDN.
+Web Packages would allow distributors to publish another site's signed content as long as the user visited a URL explicitly mentioning the distributor.

-CDNs want to serve only the bytes that most optimally represent the content the current user needs, even though the origin needs to provide representations for all users.
+Content distributors want to serve only the bytes that most optimally represent the content the current user needs, even though the origin needs to provide representations for all users.
 Think PNG vs WebP and small vs large resolutions.

+This use case is also addressed by
+{{?I-D.yasskin-http-origin-signed-responses}}.

 Associated requirements:

-* {{streamed-loading}}{:format="title"}: To get optimal performance, the browser should be able to start loading early resources before the CDN finishes sending the whole package.
+* {{streamed-loading}}{:format="title"}: To get optimal performance, the browser should be able to start loading early resources before the distributor finishes sending the whole package.
 * {{signing}}{:format="title"}: To prove the content came from the original origin.
-* {{subsetting}}{:format="title"}: If a package includes both WebP and PNG versions of an image, the CDN should be able to select the best one to send to each client.
+* {{subsetting}}{:format="title"}: If a package includes both WebP and PNG versions of an image, the distributor should be able to select the best one to send to each client.
 * {{transfer-compression}}{:format="title"}

 ### Installation from a self-extracting executable {#self-extracting}